Don Adams: World War II service

 Late in 1941, he joined the United States Marine Corps.
-Yarmy reported to the First Training Battalion in New River, North Carolina and then was assigned to I Company of the Third Battalion, Eighth Marines in San Diego.
+Yarmy reported to the First Training Battalion in New River, North Carolina, and then was assigned to I Company of the Third Battalion, Eighth Marines in San Diego.

 In May 1942, Yarmy's unit was transported to Samoa for further training and then participated in the Battle of Guadalcanal in August 1942 in the Pacific Theater of Operations.
 Contrary to urban legend, he was not wounded in combat, but did contract blackwater fever, a serious complication of malaria, known for a 90% rate of fatality.
 Yarmy was evacuated and then hospitalized for more than a year at Silverstream Hospital, a US Navy hospital near Wellington, New Zealand.
 After his recovery, Yarmy served as a Marine Drill Instructor in the United States, holding the rank of corporal.
 He was an expert marksman and was noted for his competence.

 Career

 Early career

 After his discharge in 1945, Yarmy went to Florida and worked as a comic in a strip club, doing impersonations of celebrities, but he refused to do "blue" material and was fired.
 In 1947, he married Adelaide Constance Efantis (1924–2016), nicknamed "Dell", a singer who performed as Adelaide Adams.
 He decided to take her name because performers were called up for auditions in alphabetical order.
 Adams also worked as a commercial artist and restaurant cashier to help support his wife and three daughters.

-Adams' work on television began in 1954 when he won on Arthur Godfrey's Talent Scouts with a stand-up comedy act written by boyhood friend Bill Dana.
+Adams's work on television began in 1954 when he won on Arthur Godfrey's Talent Scouts with a stand-up comedy act written by boyhood friend Bill Dana.
 In the late 1950s, he made eleven appearances on The Steve Allen Show, where Dana was part of the writing team.
 During the 1961–63 television seasons, he was a regular on NBC's The Perry Como Show as part of The Kraft Music Hall Players and frequently on the Jimmy Dean Show.
 He had a role on the NBC sitcom The Bill Dana Show (1963–65) as a bumbling hotel detective named Byron Glick.